Keywords; what are phytosterols, beta sitosterol, functional foods.

 The American national cholesterol education program recommends phytosterol enriched foods as part of their prevention of cardiovascular disease program.

 This is where naturopathic and medical doctors find themselves poles apart.
 The former say we should be eating more foods that are rich in phytosterols.
 Medicine says we should enrich food artificially with phytosterols and take drugs to lower cholesterol; at a great profit to the drug companies.
 If you know what phytosterols are, you can save yourself a mint simply by including them regularly in your diet.
+Taking statins?
+Rather answer the question, what are phytosterols and make a few small alterations to your diet.

 There are many studies proving conclusively that the phytosterol compounds will reduce serum low density and total cholesterol and, what's more, in a short time.